YouTube APIyoutube.com ↗

 Sorting and Pagination

-The sort_by parameter accepts exactly three values: latest, popular, or oldest.
-This maps directly to the sort options available on a YouTube channel's videos tab.
-The optional limit integer controls how many video objects are returned; the API paginates automatically to fulfill larger limits, so you do not need to manage page tokens or cursors yourself.
+The sort_by parameter accepts three values: latest (default), popular, and oldest.
+This lets you pull a channel's most-watched videos or reconstruct a chronological upload history.
+The limit integer parameter controls how many videos are returned; the API automatically pages through the channel's video grid until the limit is satisfied, so you don't need to manage continuation tokens yourself.

 | Tier | Price | Credits/month | Rate limit |